kevinkovacs-cloud/interview_1/README.md

-Ejemplo de entrevista tecnica para Data Scientist Jr.
-- Graphics ipynb (archivo .html para visualizar graficos en EDA) -> Descargar archivo y abrirlo en navegador.
+- Graphics.ipynb (HTML file for viewing EDA graphs) -> Download the file and open it in a browser.
-- Data (carpeta con archivos csv)
+- Data (Folder containing CSV files)
-- Notebook (archivo .ipynb sin graficos)
+- Notebook (Notebook file .ipynb without graphs)